nbhuiyan/b9/docs/BuildARuntime.md

 From the build directory, run `b9run/b9run -help` for a complete listing of options.

 The `RunConfig` struct begins with a default configuration, but may later be modified according to the command line options provided by the user.
 As you can see in the `main` function, the next thing to occur is argument parsing.
 This is where the `RunConfig` struct may be modified.
 The final thing to occur in the `main` function is a call to `run(runtime, cfg)`.
+It's important to wrap this call in a `try` block, because there are plenty of things that could go wrong when running the VM, and proper error handling is next to godliness.

 ### The `run` function